chrispazz/light_pairing/README.md

 2. Restart Home Assistant
 3. Go to Settings > Devices & Services.
 4. In the bottom right corner, select the Add Integration button.
-5. Follow the instructions on screen
+5. Select Light Pairing and follow the instructions on screen